zzdroide/borgmatic/Readme.md

 1. Restore NTFS partition contents:

-    - [Setup](https://borgbackup.readthedocs.io/en/stable/installation.html#git-installation): [borgwd](https://github.com/zzdroide/borgwd) (use borgwd-env instead of borg-env) and activate its virtualenv.
+    1. [Setup](https://borgbackup.readthedocs.io/en/stable/installation.html#git-installation): [borgwd](https://github.com/zzdroide/borgwd) (use borgwd-env instead of borg-env) and activate its virtualenv.
 Confirm with `amborg --version`

-    - Mount the partition and `cd` to there.
+    1. Mount the partition and `cd` to there.

-    - Check that no files appear as pipes:
+    1. Check that no files appear as pipes:
         ```sh
         find -L . -type b -o -type c -o -type p 2>/dev/null
         ```
-        If only useless files (like in CryptnetUrlCache) show as pipes, you are good to go.
+        If only useless files (like in CryptnetUrlCache) show as pipes (or files match what is in excludes.txt), you are good to go.
 Otherwise... reboot?
 It only happened to me once.

-    -   ```sh
+    1. ```sh
        amborg -v extract --strip-components 3 ::<archive name> mnt/borg_windows/PART_NTFS/
        ```

     Files excluded from backup (without its contents restored) will contain all zeroes if small, or garbage previously stored in the hard drive.